Definition & Causes

 Ayurvedic Treatment of ERSS

 Ayurveda’s approach to the treatment of ERSS can be categorized into mechanical, manipulative and material modalities, including marma therapy, i.e., manipulation and other treatment of the marma points, including the application of medicated oils to the marmas; the use of herbal medications; and the removal of causative agencies from the sufferer’s environment.
+EMF protection can also be used to prevent the radiation from reaching the body.

 Herbal medicine and marma therapy for ERSS